bsmith96/Qlab-Scripts/README.md

 ### Move to cut list

 Moves the selected cue/s to a new cue list.

+### Save New Version

+Updates the version number in the qlab file name, and saves a new copy (complete with a note if you wish, such as "Dress 1" or "Start of tech") in the same folder.

+### Start The Loop Of Selected Cue

+Loads the currently selected cue to the end of its duration and starts it, entering any infinite loop.

 ### Which cues use output x